Leadership: Emotions

 In research about client service, it was found that expressions of positive mood by the leader improve the performance of the group, although in other sectors there were other findings.

 Beyond the leader's mood, her/his behavior is a source for employee positive and negative emotions at work.
-The leader creates situations and events that lead to emotional response.
-Certain leader behaviors displayed during interactions with their employees are the sources of these affective events.
-Leaders shape workplace affective events.
-Examples – feedback giving, allocating tasks, resource distribution.
-Since employee behavior and productivity are directly affected by their emotional states, it is imperative to consider employee emotional responses to organizational leaders.
-Emotional intelligence, the ability to understand and manage moods and emotions in the self and others, contributes to effective leadership within organizations.
+The leader's behavior creates situations and events that lead to emotional response, for example by giving feedback, allocating tasks, and distributing resources.
+Since employee behavior and productivity are affected by their emotional states, it is imperative to consider employee emotional responses to organizational leaders.
+Emotional intelligence – the ability to understand and manage moods and emotions in the self and others – contributes to effective leadership within organizations.